rwsite/updatepulse-server/integration/docs/packages.md

 > (array) the configuration used to handle webhook requests

 `$response`
-> (array) the response data that will be sent to the Remote Repository
+> (array) the response data that will be sent to the Version Control System

 ___
 ### upserv_webhook_invalid_request